reinson/candlestick-pdf-report/readme.md

 ## Development

-1. Create file `token.txt` to root directory and add CoinAPI token on the first line as plain text.
+1. Create file `token.txt` to root directory and add CoinAPI api token on the first line as plain text.
 Repository also contains some example data files in the `/data` directory, but these are not used by default.
 2. Install dependencies for BE with running `npm i`.
 3. Install dependencies for FE with running `npm i` in `/client` directory
 4. Build tsc with `npm run build`